modxorg/Docs/en/extras/migx/migx.tutorials/varying-layout-boxes.md

 ## Create Pages with varying layout-boxes

 Now we are ready to create resources with varying layout-boxes.

 Create new Resource.
 Choose the MultiColumn - Template.
 Go to the tab 'Template Variables'.

 In your MultiColumns-TV, click 'Add Item' and choose one of the layouts.
 Fill the fields on the tabs 'First','Second','Third'.

 For Preview click the 'Preview' - Button.

 If you want to change the position of boxes, you can drag/drop the items directly in the grid.

- Don't forget to save your Resource, when you are ready with adding/editing layout-boxes with MIGX
+Don't forget to save your Resource, when you are ready with adding/editing layout-boxes with MIGX.